The quantum auxiliary linear problem & Darboux-Backlund transformations: Introduction

 \section{Introduction}

-One of the main purposes of the present investigation is the derivation of the quantum analogue of the Semenov-Tian-Shansky formula \cite{sts} for both periodic and open boundary conditions.
+One of the main purposes of the present investigation is the the study of the time evolution problem for discrete quantum integrable systems, i.e. the derivation of the quantum analogue of the Semenov-Tian-Shansky formula \cite{sts} for both periodic and open boundary conditions \cite{avan-doikou1}.
 More precisely, the quantum hierarchy of the time components of the Lax pairs is extracted via the underlying quantum algebra.
 Based on the frame of the quantum auxiliary problem we then introduce the notion of quantum Darboux-B\"acklund transformations (BT).
 This is the first time, to our knowledge, that the issue of quantum Darboux-B\"acklund transformations is treated in the context of continuum time.
 To date, quantum BTs have been derived using the $Q$-operator setting \cite{sklyanin, korff} and are basically associated to integrable quantum systems with discrete time.
 Here we present the general setting and employ the system of $N$ $q$-oscillators as a paradigm to illustrate our formulation.
 It is worth noting that previous similar findings on the time independent part of the quantum BT \cite{korff}, obtained via the $Q$-operator approach for an analogous model, the quantum Ablowitz-Ladik lattice, are essentially recovered.